 Inge Wolsink

-Chronic stress is a whole body experience
+is a whole-body experience

-so why don't we include our bodies in the conversation?
+so why don't we

 A Whole-Body Approach to Healing Stress